mrtousif/qp-assessment/README.md

 ```

 As a user

+**Pick up an user id from users table and pass it to authorization header.**

 1. View the list of available grocery items.
 (When regular user id as authorization header is passed, server will return the grocery items where stockQty > 0)